-The WOW Factor of our Art Department
+The WOW Factor in Art:

 We also offer exciting trips to galleries, museums, and creative events to spark inspiration and broaden artistic horizons.
-In addition, pupils can take advantage of extra support sessions after school, where they can refine their techniques, work on coursework, or try out new ideas in a relaxed and supportive environment.
+In addition, pupils can take advantage of extra support sessions after school, where they can refine their techniques, work on coursework, or try out innovative ideas in a relaxed and supportive environment.

-Our curriculum is designed to keep pupils engaged and excited – we work with a wide variety of materials and techniques, from traditional methods to modern multimedia.
-With dynamic, passionate teaching methods, our dedicated team ensures that every lesson is both challenging and enjoyable.
+We have a brand-new building with ultramodern facilities that opened in November 2025, providing even more space and resources to support our students’ creative journeys.
+Our curriculum is designed to keep pupils engaged and excited; we work with a wide variety of materials and techniques, from traditional methods to modern multimedia.

 Intent